- About Us

 Q: How durable is screen printing?

 A: Very durable.
-Roeda produces all of its screen printed products using an ultraviolet curing process.
-UV ink is a solid that remains in a liquid form until exposed to UV light.
-The printed piece, while still liquid, goes thru a dryer exposing it to UV light.
-The UV ink dries (or cures) as the sheet passes under the light, in seconds, the sheet is ready for the next production step.
+Roeda produces all of its screen-printed products using an ultraviolet curing process.
+UV ink is a solid that remains liquid until exposed to UV light.
+While still liquid, the printed piece goes through a dryer, exposing it to UV light.
+The UV ink dries (or cures) as the sheet passes under the light, and in seconds, the sheet is ready for the next production step.

 Q: What types of materials do you use?